Attendance of Pupils at Rosehill School

 There will be times when children are unwell or have health appointments.
 School must be told of the reason for these absences, either in writing or by phone on the first day of absence.
 Appointments should, where possible, be arranged for out of school hours, school also require a copy of the appointment card/letter.
 If absence is persistent the Education Welfare Officer will be involved in supporting the family to improve attendance.

 School endeavour to support all families and pupils to ensure they are able to attend school as often as possible.
 During long term absences school ask that families remain in contact with them.
 We will continue to offer as much support as possible, with the aim of ensuring the pupil returns to school as soon as they can.

 If attendance falls below 85% families will be invited to attendance clinic at school with school representatives (usually with the Headteacher and Class Teacher). and the Education Welfare Officer.

-During the last year staff have worked relentlessly with parents, carers and extended services to ensure that we promoting and communicating the importance of good attendance at school.
+During 2018, staff have worked relentlessly with parents, carers and extended services to ensure that we promoting and communicating the importance of good attendance at school.
 Action has included;

 - Reviewing and updating our Pupil Attendance Policy